ojosdegris/fast-static/README.md

     <USE>
         #this is comment

-        # ! on begin of string tells echo string
+        # Use ! starting string to output text
         !
 Hello world from Use tag <br />

-        # you can use %host% constant
+        # Syntax for constants %host%
         ! host=%host% <br />

         # you can use env switcher [value if env=development|value if env=production]